β‘ Lesson 18: Eevee Real-Time Rendering

 π¦ Global Indirect Lighting

-- Capture indirect lighting throughout a volume of space
+- Captures indirect lighting throughout a volume of space

-- Objects inside volume receive ambient bounce light
+- Objects inside the volume receive ambient bounce light

-Shift+Aβ Light Probe β Irradiance Volume- Scale volume to encompass your scene
+Shift+Aβ Light Probe β Volume- Scale the probe to encompass your scene

 Skey to scale- Should cover all objects needing indirect light